-The Honors building is home to UCF's more than 1700 Honors students.
+The Burnett Honors building is home to UCF's more than 1700 Burnett Honors Scholars.
 In addition to staff offices, it houses a well-equipped computer lab, a reading room for quiet study, five multi-media classrooms, a conference/seminar room, a workroom, and informal gathering spaces.
 Located on the south side of the building, the tropical landscape of the Meditation Garden offers students and faculty a special place to read, relax, and converse with one another.
-The Burnett Honors College is considered the "Jewel of UCF."
+Burnett Honors College is considered the "Jewel of UCF."

 Since the signing of the legislative bill that established a university in Central Florida to being the largest university in Florida and the second largest in the United States, UCF has become a partnership university with groundbreaking research, innovative education and more than 190,000 alumni.